LeeMorinUCF/QMB3311S22/demo_01_PP_Ch_1_2_hello_python/README.md

 5
 ```

+In this case, the trailing ```+``` operator
+indicates that the second operand of this binary operator
+must follow, so the command must continue.

+Now consider an example of
-How to translate pre-heating time from Fahrenheit (in the cookbook)
+how to translate pre-heating time from Fahrenheit (in the cookbook)
 to Celsius (on the oven controls):

 ```python